Chupke Chupke (TV series)

-It features Ayeza Khan and Osman Khalid Butt as Meenu and Faazi in the leading roles, Aymen Saleem as Mishi, Arslan Naseer as Hadi, Uzma Beg as Naik Bakht (Bakhto), Asma Abbas as Naik Parwar, Mira Sethi as Gul-e-Rana and Ali Safina as Miskeen in the supporting cast meanwhile Tara Mahmood, Mani, Aadi Khan, Areesha Sultan, Hira Soomro and Qavi Khan in the recurring cast.
+The series stars Ayeza Khan and Osman Khalid Butt as the leading couple, Meenu and Faazi, alongside Arslan Naseer and Aymen Saleem as Hadi and Mishi.

 The series received acclaim due its comic story line, on-screen chemistry of the lead couples and the performances, especially of Butt, Khan, Abbas and Beg.
 It was the 3rd most searched item on Google in Pakistan for 2021.